-The first – a requirement of participation – was unchecked and asked the users to agree on receiving material from sponsors and partners for marketing purposes.
-The second box – asking users to consent to the site’s cookies – was pre-selected i.e. pre-checked for accepting all cookies.
+The first – a requirement of participation – was unchecked and asked the users to agree to receive material from sponsors and partners for marketing purposes.
+The second box – asking users to consent to the site’s cookies – was pre-selected i.e., pre-checked for accepting all cookies.

-The Advocate General’s understanding is, that the pre-ticked box for cookies does not provide a valid consent according to the GDPR.
-The fact that users must deselect the box to decline cookie consent does not comply with the GDPR’s provisions for a consent being “freely given” and “informed”.
-Websites and companies cannot assume that, by not unchecking a box, the users actively give their consent to cookies.
+The Advocate General’s understanding is that the pre-ticked box for cookies does not provide valid consent according to the GDPR.
+The fact that users must deselect the box to decline cookie consent does not comply with the GDPR’s provisions for consent being “freely given” and “informed”.
+Websites and companies cannot assume that the users actively give their consent to cookies by not unchecking a box.

 IAB – we are not surprised

-Still, given the widespread use of pre-ticked cookie boxes and in-active consents, privacy advocates welcome the fact that the issue has been addressed officially and they are awaiting clear confirmation on the matter by the EU’s top court.
+Still, given the widespread use of pre-ticked cookie boxes and in-active consents, privacy advocates welcome the fact that the issue has been addressed officially.
+They are awaiting clear confirmation on the matter by the EU’s top court.

-There are certain standards a website – being company or privately owned – must meet to comply with the GDPR.
+A website must meet certain standards – being company or privately owned – to comply with the GDPR.

-First, website users must be properly informed about the usage of cookies; which cookies are set; and who the operators (parties) which set cookies are.
+First, website users must be informed appropriately about cookies’ usage, which cookies are set; and who are the operators (parties) that have set cookies.

-Second, users must be given the possibility to accept or decline the storage of cookies set from the website – this is achieved with privacy controls which need to be pre-selected unchecked.
-If the user wants to give consent, he or she must actively – and freely – check the box.
+Second, users must be given the possibility to accept or decline the storage of cookies set from the website – this is achieved with privacy controls that need to be pre-selected unchecked.
+If the user wants to give consent, it must actively – and freely – check the box.

-a consent is given by a clear affirmative act establishing a freely given, specific, informed and unambiguous indication of the data subjects agreement to the processing of personal data relating to him or her.
+"Consent is given by a clear affirmative act establishing a freely given, specific, informed, and unambiguous indication of the data subjects' agreement to the processing of personal data relating to him or her."

-In essence, this means, when a website uses a third-party service which sets cookies (functional, statistical or marketing) an explicit consent must be obtained from the user, or else consent is not given.
+When a website uses a third-party service that sets cookies (functional, statistical, or marketing), explicit consent must be obtained from the user, or else consent is not given.
 Therefore, pre-checked cookie boxes do not count as consent.